microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/inactiveserverlessfunctionfinding-aggregatedsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-You want to view inactive serverless functions in your cloud environments.
+View the raw count of inactive serverless functions in the specified AWS, Azure, or GCP authorization systems in your multicloud environment.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).